vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML && CSS/Test/README.md

 ## Test 2 - HTML && CSS

-Hello, I'm proud of you.
-You just did to read what's harder.
+Hello!
+I'm glad to see you managed to get this point and read all of the links I've shared for HTML and CSS.
 From now on, things should go much faster.
-Below, you have a quick test to remind what you learned.
-If you don't know the answer for a question, you will find it in the Solutions folder.
+Below, you have a quick test to freshen up your knowledge.
+If you don't know the answer to a question, you can look it up into the Solutions folder.

 Good luck! :D